 The benefits of community gardening are many and varied, including everything from better health to strong community building.
 Growing your own food gives you access to a variety of fresh produce that supports nutritional health and exercise that helps promote healthy living.
 The food isn’t the only thing that grows at the gardens – gardeners get to know one another and often friendships flourish.
 There are also benefits to the environment as rainwater is filtered through gardens, and growing food locally means long transportation routes aren’t necessary.

 Please note the use of pesticides and synthetic fertilizers are prohibited as rare is committed to organic agriculture methods.

-We currently have 110 plots, all 10 x 30 feet.
-Compost, water, mulch, tools, and advice are all provided – you provide the time and the energy!
+The Springbank Community Gardens are open April 15 to November 15, dawn until dusk and are comprised of 110 rentable plots, all approximately 10 x 30 feet.
+Compost, water, mulch, hand tools and garden hoses are supplied while you provide the time and the energy!

 Renting a Plot

 The cost to garden at Springbank is $60 per plot, per season and there is currently a waiting list to receive a plot.